lokesh8772/Geo_obsidian_vault/Polity/73rd CAA.md

 	3. assign state taxes to panchayats
 	4. provide for constitution of funds for PRI
 16. Finance commission -
+	1. art 243 I
-	1. set up by state govt
+	2. set up by state govt
-	2. distribution b/w state and panchayats
+	3. distribution b/w state and panchayats
-	3. determination of state taxes ... to be assigned to panchayats
+	4. determination of state taxes ... to be assigned to panchayats
-	4. grant in aid from CFS to PRI
+	5. grant in aid from CFS to PRI
 17. application to UTs
 	1. POI may provide for its implementation to UTs with exceptions as he may like
 18. exempted states  and areas-